-Here’s my guide to Melbourne’s CBD and all the fun things to do with one day in the Melbourne city centre.
+Here’s my guide to Melbourne’s city centre and all the fun things to do with one day in the CBD.

 Now that the sun has finally begun to shine on the weekends in Melbourne, I’ve been taking myself on walks around the city whenever I can.
 It’s been fun to not only get some much-needed vitamin D, but be a tourist in my home city.
 You know that’s what I love.
-Here’s an itinerary for how to spend a day in the Melbourne city centre.
+Here’s an itinerary for how to spend one day just in the Melbourne CBD.

 Brunch is a big thing in Melbourne, so you will find many cafes and restaurants around the CBD serving it up on the weekends.
 Check out this guide from The Urban List for all the brunch recommendations.